-Slot 1, Socket 370 These items display CPU temperature measurement.
+CPU, System Temperature These items display CPU and the system temperature measurement.
 The system will alert you if a safe temperature is exceeded.
 FAN#1, 2 Speed & Voltage Measurements These items indicate cooling fan speeds in RPM and the various system voltage measurements.
 If the values deviate beyond certain limits, the hardware monitoring feature will alert you with a warning.